 - Make dough as instructed through step 2, allowing it to rise for roughly 2 hours.
 You may refrigerate it until you're ready to make your pizza, but it's not absolutely necessary.

-- Pour most of the olive oil into the bottom of a cast iron skillet.
+- Pour most of the olive oil into the bottom of a 12-inch or two 8-inch cast iron skillets (or pans).
 Dump the dough into the skillet and add the rest of the olive oil on top.
 Using your fingers, gently spread the dough out to the edges of the pan.
 It's okay if the dough is dimpled from your fingers.

 - Cover with a tight-fitting lid or plastic wrap and allow to rise for about 30 minutes while preheating the oven to 450° F.